kunalsaxena/1mr-hiring/2023-SE-Intern/Assignment.md

-# 1MillionResume - Intern Assignment: Resume Web Application
+# 1MillionResume - Intern Assignment: Resume Web Application 🚀

-> Submission Deadline - Nov-06 (Monday)
+> 📌 Submission Deadline - Nov-06 (Monday) 10 AM IST

 ## Frontend (React App) Tasks

-1. Create a React application that simulates a resume in an A4-sized frame or div.
+1. Create a React application that simulates a resume in an A4-sized div.
 2. Display two sections: "Work Experience" and "Education" on the resume.
-Default order: Education before Work Experience.
+Default order: Education then Work Experience.
+3. On Resume load fetch Education, Work Experience data from backend API and populate sections
-3. Implement the ability to rearrange the order of resume sections using drag-and-drop functionality.
+4. Implement the ability to rearrange the order of resume sections using drag-and-drop functionality.
-4. Add a color input with three color choices: lightgrey, lightblue, and white.
+5. Add a color input with three color choices: lightgrey, lightblue, and white.
 The default color should be white.
-Allow users to select a color, and apply it as the background color of the "Work Experience" section.
+Allow users to select a color, and that color should be applied as the background color to the "Work Experience" section.

 ## Backend (Java) Tasks

 1. Create a backend application using Java/MySQL (you can use any RDBMS).
 2. Programatically import sample data from a JSON file into a database.
 The data should include work experience and education information.
-A sample data JSON file is provided below.
+A sample data JSON file is provided (scroll down to see).
 3. Create required Classes/Objects to facilitate data import and API operations.
 4. Expose this data via a REST API, ensuring that the data is sorted in reverse chronological order, from most recent to oldest.
 Create API endpoints to retrieve both work experience and education data.

 ## Requirements

 - The frontend and backend should communicate using RESTful API endpoints.
-- Use a database of your choice (e.g., MySQL or H2 or any other) to store and retrieve the resume data.
+- Use a database of your choice (e.g., MySQL or H2 or any other db) to store and retrieve the resume data.
 - Create database, tables and connection as per resume json provided.
 - Make the application user-friendly and responsive.
 - Implement thorough error handling and validation on frontend and backend.